opendatateam/udata/docs/geopf.md

 #### Push resource extras

-Set on the original `.gpkg` resource by the push pipeline.
+Set on the original pushed resource by the push pipeline.

 | Key | Values / type | Description |
 |---|---|---|